History of Lawton, Oklahoma: Establishment through WWII

 The First Presbyterian Church of Lawton, at 8th Street and D Avenue, was constructed in 1902, and remains the oldest public structure remaining in Lawton.
 It is listed on the National Register of Historic Places.
 On January 2, 1902, four public schools opened.
 The first class of six graduated in 1903 from Lawton High School.
 Cameron State Agricultural School (now Cameron University) convened on November 16, 1909, in the basement of the First National Bank.
 In March 1911 classes were transferred to the current location on West Gore.
-The Mattie Beal-Payne mansion at Fifth and Summit was built in 1908, and is listed on the National Register of Historic Places.
+The Mattie Beal House at Fifth and Summit was built in 1908, and is listed on the National Register of Historic Places.

 The United States entry into World War I accelerated growth at Fort Sill and Lawton.
 The availability of five million gallons of water from Lake Lawtonka, just north of Fort Sill, provided the impetus for the War Department to establish a major cantonment named Camp Doniphan, active until 1922.
 In 1911, The School of Fire for the Field Artillery was opened at Fort Sill and it continues to operate today as the U.S. Army Field Artillery School.

 From the stock market crash of October 1929, through the end of the 1930s, residual dust from storms located further north and west, severe winter weather, unemployment and poverty created severe economic challenges for Lawtonians.
 The decision at the end of 1930 to permanently locate the U.S. Army Field School at Fort Sill ended 20 years of indecision and kicked off a round of construction.
 Fort Sill commanders played a vital role in the implementation of Civilian Conservation Corps and Works Progress Administration projects throughout the 1930s.
 Some of the major projects included work on dams and buildings at the Wichita Mountains Wildlife Refuge, the County Courthouse, Roosevelt Stadium (Now called Ron Stephens Stadium), the road to the summit of Mount Scott, and the Holy City of the Wichitas, among others.